fmaranflorentino/node-typescript/README.md

-# Arquitetura de Projeto node em Typescript
+# Basic template for node and typescript